Listen free for 30 days

 Boring and dated

 I tried very hard to like this book but when I found myself checking my social media accounts while listening to it I realised that the struggle was pointless.
 Collins tells us that he wrote the book himself and did not use a ghost writer.
-Unfortunately, his editor was asleep at the wheel and allowed the book to become swelled with long passages on arcane details of the Apollo and Gemini space programs.
-If you are a space-history buff you will probably enjoy lengthy dissertations on space-suit design or the use of a sextant in space, but the general reader will probably doze off during these passages.
-At times Collins attempts to be witty but these attempts fail to leaven the overall dry tone of the book.
+Unfortunately his editor was asleep at the wheel and allowed the book to become swollen with long passages on arcane details of the Apollo and Gemini space programs.
+If you are a space-history buff you will probably enjoy lengthy dissertations on spacesuit design or the use of a sextant in space but the general reader will probably doze off during these passages.
+At times Collins attempts to be witty but these attempts fail to leaven the dry tone of the book.

 I felt an unsuitable narrator was chosen to read the book.
 At the time it was written Collins was still a relatively young man of 44 but the narrator sounds like an elderly man.
 This discord between authorial tone and narrative tone becomes irksome to the listener.